Snoower/100-days-of-code-python/day-11/README.md

 # Day 11 - The Blackjack Capstone Project

 **Concepts**:
-- Culmination of the last 11 days incorporated into this Blackjack project
+- Culmination of the last 11 days incorporated into this project

 **Project**: